grishasolakhyan/grishasolakhyan/README.md

 ---

 ### :man_technologist: About Me :
-I am a Full Stack Developer
+I am a beginner developer :student:

 ---